nbbb24/TCM/readme.md

    pip install -r requirements.txt
    ```

+4. **Setup Data**:
+   - Navigate to the project directory
+   - Download the dataset from the provided source and rename it as data
+   - Ensure the data is properly organized in the `data/` directory

 ## Usage

-### Data Preparation
-1. Place your images in the appropriate directory structure
-2. Use `extract_label.py` to process and extract labels from your images
-3. Ensure your data is properly organized in the `data/` directory

 ### Model Training
-You can train either the Vision Transformer or ResNet model:
+You can train either the Vision Transformer, ResNet, or CNN model:

 1. **Vision Transformer (ViT)**:
    ```bash